insin/nwb/README.md

 - `0.y` versions are majorish, anything may change - **always read the [CHANGES](/CHANGES.md) file or [GitHub release notes](https://github.com/insin/nwb/releases) to review what's changed before upgrading**.

   *Where possible*, any changes required to the nwb config file format will be backwards-compatible in the `0.y` version they're introduced in, with a deprecation warning when the old format is used.
-Support for the old format will then be dropped in the next `0.y` release.
+Support for the old format will usually be dropped in the next `0.y` release or two.

 - `0.y.z` versions are minorish, and may contain bug fixes, non-breaking changes, minor new features and non-breaking dependency changes.